paulabergman/intro-to-biostats-r/chapter1.md

 ---
 title_meta  : WEEK 1 (deadline 14.11.
 23:59)
-title       : Basics of R, summary statistics and tabulation description : "In this chapter, you will get to know some basic features of R. You will also learn to check the summary statistics of continuous variables and draw some simple graphs."
+title       : Basics of R, summary statistics and tabulation (WEEK 1 (deadline 14.11.
+23:59)) description : "In this chapter, you will get to know some basic features of R. You will also learn to check the summary statistics of continuous variables and draw some simple graphs."

 --- type:NormalExercise lang:r xp:100 skills:1 key:3d083aaefb